Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Performance of temperature transformation

 Fig.~\ref{fig:diagnostic_function} shows the \(\Xi\) profile for \(T^+_{SL}\) under different boundary conditions and various SL-type transformations.
 As seen in panels (a, b, c), when using the parabolic model \(l_m^P\) and the enhanced model \(l_m^E\), \(\Xi\) collapses well in the inner layer across all three boundary conditions.
 Noticeable scatter is observed in the overlap layer for the linear model \(l_m^L\), as shown in panels (a) and (c).
 Compared to \(l_m^L\) and \(l_m^P\), the enhanced model \(l_m^E\) yields a broader range over which \(\Xi\) remains close to the reference value.
 As the Reynolds number increases, this region becomes more pronounced.

-The kinks and bends near the channel center are likely due to DNS inaccuracies and deficiency of the mixing length models.
-Since they occur over a narrow region, we neglect this issue.
-For the adiabatic wall side, as shown in panel (c), the enhanced model results in relatively smaller \(\Xi\) values than the reference.
+The kinks and bends near the channel center in panels (a) and (b) are caused by energy imbalance in the transformation, which will be discussed in Sec.~\ref{sec:influence_of_f1f2f3}.
+For the adiabatic wall, as shown in panel (c), the enhanced model results in relatively smaller \(\Xi\) than the reference.
+This is caused by the underprediction of the mixing length value.

-Further more, for each boundary condition, we select one case with relatively high Reynolds number and compare the \(\Xi\) profile across different transformations, as shown in panels (d, e, f).
+Furthermore, for each boundary condition, we select one case with relatively high Reynolds number and compare the \(\Xi\) profile across different transformations, as shown in panels (d, e, f).
 Our transformation yields a significantly broader logarithmic region than the other three transformations, particularly when \(l_m^P\) and \(l_m^E\) are applied.

-To summarize the previous sections, the results show that both VD-type and SL-type transformations, as defined in Eqs.~\eqref{eq:VD_Tplus} and \eqref{eq:SL_Tplus}, successfully collapse the temperature distribution above isothermal and adiabatic walls.
-The SL-type transformation demonstrate better performance and also recovers the law of the wall for temperature.
-The diagnostic function is also well collapsed in viscous sublayer and buffer layer, and remains close to the reference value in the outer layer.
-The parabolic mixing length model retains the wake profile, while the enhanced model collapses the entire outer layer, leading to extended logarithmic profile.
+To summarize the previous sections, both the VD-type and SL-type transformations produce explicit logarithmic profile in the overlap region.
+The SL-type demonstrates superior performance in the viscous sublayer and buffer layer, thereby recovering the compressible LoW. \(T^+_{SL}\) based on \(l_m^P\) retains the wake profile, while \(T^+_{SL}\) based on \(l_m^E\) collapses throughout the entire outer layer, leading to extended logarithmic profile.
 Slight variations in the logarithmic intercept (\(B_T\)) are observed across different boundary conditions.
-For comparison, we also presented the results under the transformations of \citet{Chen2022}, \citet{Huang2023}, and \citet{Cheng2024b}, which demonstrate improved performance with increasing \( Re^*_\tau \).
-These transformations are expected to recover the law of the wall at sufficiently high Reynolds numbers.
+For comparison, results under the transformations of \citet{Chen2022}, \citet{Huang2023}, and \citet{Cheng2024b} are presented, which demonstrate improved performance with increasing \( Re^*_\tau \).